 4. Memories of Twenty-Third Street at 23rd Street

-The different types of hats represent styles that might have been worn by New Yorkers strolling through the area in the late 19th to early 20th-centuries.
-The apparent movement of the mosaic hats represents how they may have been blown off by the wind!
-Goddard was inspired by the fashion of icons like Jim Brady, Oscar Wilde, Sara Bernhardt, Mark Twain, and Lillian Russell.
+The different types of hats represent styles that might have been worn by New Yorkers strolling through the area in the late 19th to early 20th centuries.
+The apparent movement of the mosaic hats represents how they may have been blown off by the wind.
 The artist told the MTA, “In addition to bringing back memories of the specific time period and people and appealing to the viewers on a more common level as fascinating hats, this design can also serve as an interactive, playful, and witty landmark.
 As a diversion, passengers waiting for the subway train might try to picture people on the opposite platform “wearing” the hats they are standing beneath!”
-You can try on the different styles for yourself like the guests in the photo above.
+Goddard was inspired by the fashion of icons like Jim Brady, Oscar Wilde, Sara Bernhardt, Mark Twain, and Lillian Russell.